ETrakLogistics/api-docs-source/source/index.html.md

 Attribute | Description | Notes
 --------- | ------- | -----------
-contract_id | The contract to book on service_id | The service you want to use. barcode | eTrak barcode | Specify your own (from your range) or "false" to be allocated one client_ref1 | Your own reference | Optional client_ref2 | Your own reference | Optional client_ref3 | Your own reference | Optional webhook | URL we should post updates to | Optional pieces | Pieces in your consignment |
+contract_id | The contract to book on | Mandatory
-address_delivery | Where you want your parcel delivered to address_collection | Where your parcel should be collected from (if appropriate) address_return | Where you parcel should be returned to if there's a problem
+service_id | The service you want to use. | Mandatory barcode | eTrak barcode | Specify your own (from your range) or "false" to be allocated one client_ref1 | Your own reference | Optional client_ref2 | Your own reference | Optional client_ref3 | Your own reference | Optional batch | Your own reference for a batch / dispatch of Consignments | Optional webhook | URL we should post updates to | Optional export_type | permanent or temporary | Optional reason_for_export | sale, gift, intercompany transfer, sample, repair, return, personal items, other | Required if crossing customs union, else optional pieces | Pieces in your consignment | Mandatory address_delivery | Where you want your parcel delivered to | Mandatory address_collection | Where your parcel should be collected from (if appropriate) | Mandatory address_return | Where you parcel should be returned to if there's a problem | Optional

 <aside class="success">
 On success a 201 response code is sent.